Trump: Putin Again Denied Interfering In 2016 Election And 'I Really Believe' Him

 President Trump told the White House press corps Saturday that he had had several brief conversations with Russian President Vladimir Putin on the sidelines of an Asia Pacific summit the two men were attending in Vietnam.
 During those conversations, Putin once again denied any interference in last year's election, Trump said.
 And, the president said, he believed those denials.

-"He said he didn't meddle," Trump said aboard Air Force One when asked whether he'd discussed Russia's interference in the 2016 election with Putin, "he said he didn't meddle.
+"He said he didn't meddle," Trump said aboard Air Force One when asked whether he had discussed Russia's interference in the 2016 election with Putin.
+"He said he didn't meddle.
 I asked him again.
 You can only ask so many times."

 "He said he absolutely did not meddle in our election, he did not do what they are saying he did," Trump added.